 How the Paperless Office Works

-In the paperless office chain of events, most of the changes that need to take place for a proposal to make its way from the sales department to the fulfillment center are automated.
-The document itself exists as a digital repository of versions, so that the entire document timeline is immediately accessible at any point.
+In a paperless office, most of the changes that need to take place for a proposal to make its way from the sales department to the fulfillment center are automated.
+The document itself exists as a digital repository of versions.
+The entire document timeline is immediately accessible at any point.

 This means that when someone contacts the customer to respond to the proposal, the response no longer needs to be physically added to a piece of paper.
 It can be automatically added to the digital drawer that the file resides in.
 Management can then access the document before and after contact takes place – which is very difficult to do in a paper-based office environment.

 One of the primary benefits to digital business process management as described in the example above is the fact that decision-critical data is immediately available.

 If your management team regularly has to make decisions based on information contained in documents, ensuring that it has access to the latest versions of documents is of paramount importance.

 Otherwise, your team could be making decisions based on incomplete facts.
 For example, as important customer information makes its way up your corporate hierarchy, executives make a decision without that information.
 This is the difference between business information and business intelligence.

 With a paperless office and a robust digital content management platform in place, decision-makers always have access to the very latest data.
 Individuals can identify, verify, and notify the necessary parties whenever new information is received.

 Once you automate common document processes, sending them to key personnel becomes a much faster, more streamlined procedure.
 The entire structure of your organization becomes leaner, more flexible, and more effective.